Skip to main content

 Student Loans

-Student Loans are available to eligible full-time students doing a higher education course in the UK.
-Find out what’s available and the maximum rates for students from Northern Ireland for the academic year 2022 to 2023.
+Student Loans are available to eligible full-time students in higher education courses in the UK.
+Find out what’s available and the maximum rates for students from Northern Ireland for the academic year 2022/2023.
+From the 2023/2024 academic year, the amount of tuition fee loan and maintenance loan available is changing.

 Student loans from the government